Scott Bishop

 Scott is a New Bedford-based singer, songwriter, and sound sculptor.
 He’s also The Artists Index’s Music & Performing Arts Podcast Host and In-Focus Article writer.
 Scott’s been creating music under the name Scapeghost since 2016.

-Our gracious sponsors invite you to celebrate the art of life and creative communities everywhere.
+Our gracious sponsors invite you to celebrate the art of life of the creative communities of the South Coast!